qupath/qupath-docs/docs/tutorials/cell_classification.md

 The next step is to begin annotating regions according to how the cells contained within them should be classified.

 This requires creating annotations as normal, using any of the tools (apart from the *Line*) described in {doc}`../starting/annotating`.
-It does not matter whether the cells are shown or hidden on the image at the time; it can be helpful to toggle the detections on and off with the *Show/hide detection objects* command {{ icon_detections }} while annotating.
+It does not matter whether the cells are shown or hidden on the image at the time; it can be helpful to toggle the detections on and off with the {guilabel}`Show/hide detection objects` command {{ icon_detections }} while annotating.

-After an annotation has been drawn, select the *Annotations* tab in the *Analysis pane* to the left, click on the appropriate classification from the list on the top right, and press the {guilabel}`Set class` button.
+After an annotation has been drawn, select the {guilabel}`Annotations` tab in the *Analysis pane* to the left, click on the appropriate classification from the list on the top right, and press the {guilabel}`Set class` button.
 You should see the number increase beside the class that you selected.
 This is the number of annotations that you have drawn and assigned to this class.